Frequently asked questions

 Please be assured that the quiet flats will still be part of the hall community, residents will still be very much involved in every aspect of hall life.

-Further information on all of our halls can be found online.
-Details of when to arrive and what to bring, will be emailed to your prior to your arrival.
+Further information on all of our halls can be found here.
+Details of when to arrive and what to bring, will be emailed to you prior to your arrival.

 We do our best to help students who apply as an Insurance student or through Clearing to find accommodation.
 Where possible we will offer places in halls subject to availability.
 Please refer to our how to apply page for more information.